Debt Collection Agency France: Recovering B2B Debts from French Buyers

 Across 150+ French B2B files reviewed in the Cosmodca dataset for 2023–2025, claims where a formal mise en demeure was served in French and the solvent debtor was given a 15-day cure period achieved amicable-phase recovery averaging 72 percent of face value.
 Claims that skipped the formal mise en demeure step and proceeded directly to phone pursuit averaged 58 percent.

-The 14-point gap is not about legal technicality.
-It is about signaling.
 A mise en demeure delivered by registered mail in French on agency letterhead signals to the debtor's AP team that the file is on a defined legal track.
 Phone pursuit without the formal notice signals that the creditor lacks local operational capacity.

 Frequently asked questions